Miles Howard-Wilks

-Miles Howard-Wilks (born Melbourne 1979) is an Australian artist.
+Miles Howard-Wilks (born in Melbourne, 1979) is an Australian artist.
 While working primarily as a painter, Howard-Wilks is also a ceramicist and animator and has worked in the Arts Project Australia studio since 2000.
 His diverse subject matter explores themes such as the Australian landscape, seascapes, and Australian Rules Football.
 With a fine attention to detail and a special interest in oceanic and environmental imagery, Howard-Wilks' works have been widely exhibited both Australia-wide and internationally.
 His works are held within many collections, most notably at the National Gallery of Australia and the Museum of Contemporary Art.
 He is viewed as an important figure in outsider art in Australia.

 Early life and education

 Howard-Wilks was encouraged in artistic pursuits by his mother, also an artist, from a young age.
 However, it wasn't until he attended Churinga at the age of 20 where he began working with the artist-in-residence there that he started to make art seriously.
 Following this time Howard-Wilks studied art at TAFE and, at the age of 22, began attending Arts Project Australia.
 While Howard-Wilks has received no formal fine art training, the artist's participation at Arts Project Australia's studio program has seen Howard-Wilks develop his very singular style.